 - Add cauliflower to cheese mixture and toss to coat.

 - Pour into baking dish and bake for 25-30 minutes until the top is golden brown and bubbly.

 - Fat: 33g

 - Protein: 14g

 Keywords: keto cauliflower mac and cheese

 Craving pizza?
-This dairy-free cauliflower pizza crust is keto-friendly and is a great alternative to the high-carb pizza you might be used to.
+This dairy-free cauliflower pizza crust is keto-friendly and a great alternative to high-carb pizzas.

 - Prep Time: 20 minutes

 - Yield: 2 1x